Artillery and Close Air Support

 The future of fixed-wing Close Air Support (CAS) is difficult to determine.
 There is no doubt that air defense systems become more lethal each year.
 Countermeasures are effective but worthless against basic anti-aircraft guns and EFOGMs aimed by humans.
 Some of these issues are addressed in Chapter 5 about strike warfare, including the danger of employing GPS guided weapons for CAS since 10% malfunction and hit far from their target.
 Chapter 8 discusses the problems attack helicopters encountered in recent conflicts and the potential of employing swarms of tiny attack helicopters.
 The primary problem today is a lack of aerial spotters and trained controllers, which is discussed in detail in Chapter 11.
 Chapter 7 addresses the problem of protecting airbases, which has become more complex with the arrival of long-range precision missiles and air commandos with long-range precision infantry weapons.

 The most effective CAS can be performed by high-flying aircraft using Fiber Optic Guided Bombs unless an enemy has effective high-altitude air defenses.
 Using traditional attack aircraft for direct strafing may be outdated against a modern enemy.
 Suicide micro drones may appear from anywhere and crash into them.
 Modern lightweight fighter-attack jet aircraft have become too expensive to risk in this role.
-Attack aircraft designed for this mission are best, like the armored A-10. (right) However, keeping costs in check is a major factor.
+Attack aircraft designed for this mission are best, like the armored A-10 (right) or something cheaper like Rutan's ARES.
+However, keeping costs in check is a major factor.
 The basic A-10 has been upgraded with many sophisticated and expensive systems while the US Air Forces slashes the inventory.